Mosul food, water reserves dwindle as fighting cuts off supplies

 With the last supply route cut off, basic commodity prices in Mosul could double "in the short term", said a humanitarian worker, who declined to be identified.

-Iraqi forces moving from the east are trying to advance to the Tigris river that runs through Mosul's centre, in the biggest battle in Iraq since the 2003 U.S.-led invasion that toppled Saddam Hussein.
+Iraqi forces moving from the east are trying to advance to the Tigris river that runs through Mosul's center, in the biggest battle in Iraq since the 2003 U.S.-led invasion that toppled Saddam Hussein.

 The Iraqi military estimates there are 5,000-6,000 insurgents in Mosul, resisting the advancing troops with suicide car bombs and sniper and mortar fire that also kill civilians.